 Kirkpatrick Level 2 Learning measurement is an interesting one.
 For many topics, Level 3 Behavior will be more important.
 However, Level 2 Learning will be critical for topics focused on process, regulations, safety, technical knowledge or product knowledge as it is the truest measure of quality for those topics.
 For if the explorer cannot demonstrate retention of the knowledge, then what was the point of the training?

 The key is to pick the right degree of Level 2 measurement and then standardise that measurement in a way where data can be readily obtained.
 And certainly, that’s where Tribal Habits can help you out.
-Tribal Habits can enable a wide range of tracking around participant understanding and learning, while enhancing the transfer of knowledge for those participants.
+Our Australian LMS can enable a wide range of tracking around participant understanding and learning, while enhancing the transfer of knowledge for those participants.
 You’ll get more feedback, more valuable data, and more demonstrations of success than ever before.
-Sound good?
-Enrol in a free training topic using the link below, or get your free trial started right now.